-Prior to that Brett served four years as the Executive Director of Panwapa, a digital initiative about global citizenry from Sesame Workshop, the creators of Sesame Street.
+Along with his work on Meridian Stories, Brett is the Co-Executive Producer of a new US Institute of Peace radio drama in the South Sudan, and a consulting producer on Iftah Ya Simsim, the new Arabic version of Sesame Street that launched in the fall of 2015.
+Prior to that Brett served for four years as the Co-Executive Producer of a TV series targeting Iraqi teens called Salam Shabab (“PeaceYouth”), as well as the Executive Director of Panwapa, a digital initiative about global citizenry from Sesame Workshop, the creators of Sesame Street.
 This project capped over 8 years as a Supervising International Producer for Sesame Workshop, working on projects about a wide range of topics including math, science and conflict-resolution.
 He has worked in over 20 countries including China, Macedonia, Indonesia, Poland, Cyprus, Mexico and Ecuador.

 Brett holds Master Degrees from both Middlebury College and Columbia University, and a BA from Kenyon College.
 Brett lives in Maine with his wife, Kerry Michaels, and two children.

 Over the past 25 years Bob’s career has woven together the strands of natural scientist, writer, storyteller, and media producer.
 Most recently he was publications editor for the Manomet Center for Conservation Sciences in Plymouth, MA.